 Nonexchange transactions, in which the District receives value without directly giving equal value in return, include State apportionments, property taxes, certain grants, entitlements, and donations are classified as nonoperating revenue.
 Federal and State grants received to provide direct grants to students are classified as nonoperating revenues because the District does not generally receive any direct benefit from the grants and are recognized in the fiscal year in which all eligibility requirements may include time and/or purpose requirements.
 Property tax revenue is recognized in the fiscal year received.
 State apportionment revenue is earned based upon criteria set forth from the Community Colleges Chancellor's Office and includes reporting of full-time equivalent student (FTES) attendance.
-The corresponding apportionment revenue is recognized in the fiscal year received.
-Eligibility requirements are recognized in the fiscal year received.
-State apportionment revenue is recognized in the period the FTES are generated.
-Revenue from Federal and State grants and entitlements are recognized in the fiscal year in which all eligible requirements have been satisfied.
+The corresponding apportionment revenue is recognized in the fiscal year in the fiscal year in the fiscal year in the fiscal year is received.
+Eligibility requirements are recognized in the fiscal year is office and includes reporting of full-time equivalent student (FTES) attendance.
+The corresponding apportionment revenue is recognized in the fiscal year in the fiscal year in which all eligible requirements have been satisfied.
 Eligibility requirements may include time/or purpose requirements.